mika-okamoto/RATTACA_LD_Pruning/README.md

 ### Main Notebook: plot_correlations.ipynb

-Includes scripts to generate prediction performance data for various experiments and to visualize the data.
+Includes scripts written in R and Python to generate prediction performance data for various experiments and to visualize the data.

 Comparing phenotype prediction performance with different genome subsampling methods including:
 - LD pruning parameters - $r^2$ and window size